springer13/tcl/README.md

 have specified the tensor contraction, TCL will _automatically_ map this tensor contraction to the most efficient kernel.

-TCL expects the data in a column-major data layout; thus, indices are stored from left to right with the leftmost and rightmost index respectively being the fastest-varying (stride-1) index and the slowest-varying index.
+TCL supports both column-major (default) and row-major data layouts.
+Column-major: indices are stored from left to right with the leftmost and rightmost index respectively being the fastest-varying (stride-1) index and the slowest-varying index; row-major: indices are stored from right to left.

 You can find an self-explanatory example under ./examples/contraction.cpp